Our Team

 Undergraduate Honors Nursing Student

 Makayla Mantla is an Indigenous student in her 3rd year of Nursing in the Honors program at the University of Alberta.
 Makayla is from the Behchoko community from Treaty 11.
 She is the Director of Indigenous Health and Advocacy for the Canadian Nursing Student Association.
 Makayla was invited by Leigh Chapman, the Chief Nursing Officer of Canada, to give a speech at the Alberta Association of Nurses conference.
-Makayla is a motivational speaker for the Indigenous People.
 Growing up, she believed Indigenous People were not smart so she grew up feeling ashamed to be Indigenous.
 Makayla’s dream is to change the healthcare system for Indigenous people.

 Visiting Scholars